se4med/GuidelinesForCriticalSoftware/docs/index.md

 |**GL23**| While guaranteeing the quality for the whole system, focus the testing activities to safetycritical components as required by the standard. | Safety critical components are those that require major attention.
 The parts of the system that are not critical can follow classic quality management recommendations.|
 |**GL24**| When possible, use simulators and/or emulators, but plan for an integration, system, and acceptance testing phase. | Simulators and emulators can speed up the development and validation, but they are often limited and integration, system, and acceptance testing is unavoidable. |

+### Validation of guidelines

+For each lesson learned we have asked:
+- How do you agree or disagree with this guideline?
+  - Possible answers: Strongly Agree - Agree - Neither agree nor disagree (I don't mind these things) - Disagree - Strongly Disagree

+The obtained results are summurized in the following graph:

 <!--  Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out. -->